ryslzr/Project-Egg/README.md

 ##  Documentation

-Be sure to read the full documentation for implementation details.
+Be sure to read the full documentation inside the "egg-timer" folder for implementation details.

 ---